How to make your couch safe for your bunny to play on

 Never leave anything on your couch that your bunny can get to

-Always keep sharp objects like scissors or knives and folks or glass ware off the seat and never put hot food and drink down that could be knocked over as it only take a second for a situation to unfold and an accident to happen.
+Always keep sharp objects like scissors or knives and folks or glassware off the seat and never put hot food and drink down that could be knocked over as it only takes a second for a situation to unfold and an accident to happen.

-Always make rocking chairs and recliners off limits to your bunny
+Why you should make rocking chairs and recliners off limits to your bunny

 No matter how conscientious you are rocking, chairs will always be a danger around an unsuspecting bunny, trapping their feet or crushing them underneath.
 It is best to place rocking chairs in a room that is off limits.

 Couches or armchairs with moving parts such as reclining mechanisms are also unsuitable if your bunny has free roam in a room with them in.
 Not only can your bunny become trapped in the moving parts and get badly hurt, they can easily find a way inside where they can become stuck and hurt themselves.

 Couches or armchairs that have power cables can be dangerous if you bunny chews them and any wires leading up to them will need bunny proofing as well.